samuelstevens/mindthegap/logbook.md

 I need to do the following:

 * [done] Make sure that class labels are balanced for 3 and 10.
-* Figure out how to plot tasks with varying number of samples.
+* [done] Figure out how to plot tasks with varying number of samples.